 - 1. Repeating long firearms other than those listed in point 7 of category B. - 2.
 Long firearms with single-shot rifled barrels. - 3.
 Semi-automatic long firearms other than those listed in category A or B. - 4.
-Single-shot short firearms with rimfire percussion whose overall length is not less than 28 cm. - 5.
-Any firearm in this category that has been converted to firing blanks, irritants, other active substances or pyrotechnic rounds or into a salute or acoustic weapon.
+Single-shot short firearms with rimfire percussion whose overall length is not less than 28 cm.

-- 6. Firearms classified in category A or B or this category that have been deactivated in accordance with Implementing Regulation (EU) 2015/2403. - 7.
-Single-shot long firearms with smooth-bore barrels placed on the market on or after ....
-[15 months after the date of entry into force of this Amending Directive]."; - (v) category D is deleted; - (c) point B is deleted; - (2) Part III is replaced by the following: - "III.
-For the purposes of this Annex, objects which correspond to the definition of a 'firearm' shall not be included in that definition if they: - (a) are designed for alarm, signalling, life-saving, animal slaughter or harpoon fishing or for industrial or technical purposes provided that they can be used for the stated purpose only; - (b) are regarded as antique weapons where these have not been included in the categories set out in Part II and are subject to national laws.
+- 5. Any firearm in this category that has been converted to firing blanks, irritants, other active substances or pyrotechnic rounds or into a salute or acoustic weapon. - Firearms classified in category A or B or this category that have been deactivated in accordance with Implementing Regulation (EU) 2015/2403. - 7.
+Single-shot long firearms with smooth-bore barrels placed on the market on or after 14 September 2018.: - (v) category D is deleted; - (c) point B is deleted; - (2) Part III is replaced by the following: - 'III.
+For the purposes of this Annex, objects which correspond to the definition of a "firearm" shall not be included in that definition if they: - (a) are designed for alarm, signalling, life-saving, animal slaughter or harpoon fishing or for industrial or technical purposes provided that they can be used for the stated purpose only; - (b) are regarded as antique weapons where these have not been included in the categories set out in Part II and are subject to national laws.

-Pending coordination throughout the Union, Member States may apply their national laws to the firearms listed in this Part":
+Pending coordination throughout the Union, Member States may apply their national laws to the firearms listed in this Part';

-(20) in Annex II, point (f) is replaced by the following:
+- (20) in Annex II, point (f) is replaced by the following: - '(f) the statements:

-"(f) the statements: